Neural Quantum State Study of Fracton Models: Exact Representations

 Finally, we can write down the exact cRBM representation in a straightforward way: We introduce one hidden unit for each $A_\mathcal{C}$ stabilizer generator, connect them to the corresponding correlators, and choose $b_\mathcal{C}=\mathrm{i}\frac{\pi}{4}$ and $W_\mathcal{C}=-\mathrm{i}\frac{\pi}{4} \ \forall \mathcal{C}$.
 This results in

 This ansatz contains $N$ non-zero parameters, much less than the RBM parametrization with $8N$ parameters.

 The linear scaling in system size of all derived exact parametrizations can be made constant by further imposing translational symmetries.
-For instance, two hidden units for every cube are capable of representing the unperturbed checkerboard model as indicated in Figure~\ref{fig:crbm} and explicitly shown in Appendix~\ref{sec:NQS_details}.
+For instance, a translation invariant RBM architecture with two hidden units is capable of representing the ground state of the unperturbed checkerboard model exactly, as shown in Figure~\ref{fig:crbm} and Appendix~\ref{sec:NQS_details}.
 Such knowledge of exact representations can guide the architecture design for perturbed fracton models where exact solutions become unavailable.